vidje/ctfpp/README.md

 **Shining Forces** used to be a very defensive map with a low scoring gameplay.
 The following changes were made to counter this,

+Variant 1:

 > Railgun now spawns at default Plasmagun location.
 >
-> Plasmagun now spawns at default Railgun Gun location.
+> Plasmagun now spawns at default Railgun location.
 >
 > Railgun ammo now spawns instead of rocket ammo in both bases.
 >
 > Replaced Regen powerup with Quad.

+Variant 2:

+> Railgun now spawns at middle Shotgun location.
+>
+> Shotgun now spawns at default Plasmagun location.
+>
+> Plasmagun now spawns at default Railgun location.

 The change in weapon placements might be completely unnecessary now that Quad is in play instead of Regen, but until it's tested we won't know.